Any links to Amazon are affiliate links.

-On Becoming Baby Wise, Book Two says, "It's important to enjoy your relationship with your pretoddler, but you must find the right balance between playing with your child and becoming your child's sole source of entertainment" (page 77).
+On Becoming Baby Wise, Book Two (affiliate) says, “It’s important to enjoy your relationship with your pretoddler, but you must find the right balance between playing with your child and becoming your child’s sole source of entertainment” (page 77).
 It also goes on to say there is no right amount of time that must be devoted to family time activities.

 Signs You Are Spending Too Much Time With Your Child

 I know that might sound weird, too much time.
 But that does exist.
 The reason you don’t want “too much” is that your child will then be overly dependent on mom (or dad) for entertainment or comfort.
 It removes the opportunity for others to participate in your child’s life.
 Here are some signs that you might be spending too much time with your child (most taken from Babywise):

 - Your child clings to you.
 This would be under a healthy, non-pain situation.
 Kaitlyn (15 montsh old) will sometimes cling to me, but only when she isn’t feeling well OR she just needs a hug.
 Kaitlyn is a toddler (I want to say baby but I guess she is a toddler now) who has physical touch as either her main love language or really high up there.
 She also has a mother who has physical touch as her lowest love language.
 If I haven’t shown her enough physical affection, she lets me know it.
 All I have to do is pick her up, hug her, kiss her, cuddle her, and she is off and playing again.
 Brayden has never been one to cling to me.